z4kn4fein/stashbox-extensions-dependencyinjection/README.md

             .Build();
 }
 ```
-With this type of integration the ASP.NET Core runtime will look for a `ConfigureContainer(IStashboxContainer container)` method on the `Startup` class to configure the given container.
+With this type of integration the ASP.NET Core runtime will optionally look for a `ConfigureContainer(IStashboxContainer container)` method on the `Startup` class to configure the given container.
 ```c#
 public class Startup
 {